Laplace measure transitions and ghosts for meromorphic functions: Notation and definitions

 \begin{remark} Note that the hypothesis of $F$ having Laplace representations on each of the strips $\Omega_{a,c}$ and $\Omega_{c,b}$ implies that it is holomorphic in each of these strips, so that possible poles must lie on the separatrix $\Re(z)=c$.

 \end{remark}

-\begin{remark} The classical bilateral Laplace integral of a locally integrable real-valued function of a real variable $f(t)$ can be seen as a special case of \eqref{eq:Lapdef} by setting $\mu(t)= \int_{0}^{t} f(u) \, du.$ Note that this definition implies that $\mu(t)$ is normalized, and we sometimes also refer to $f(t)$ and $(f_l, f_r)$ as {\em normalized determining function} and {\em Laplace pair} respectively.
+\begin{remark} The classical bilateral Laplace transform of a locally integrable real-valued function $f(t)$ may be seen as a special case of \eqref{eq:Lapdef} by setting $\mu(t)= \int_{0}^{t} f(u) \, du.$ Note that this definition implies that $\mu(t)$ is normalized; we sometimes refer to $f(t)$ as {\em normalized determining function} and $(f_l, f_r)$ as {\em Laplace pair}, respectively.
 The usage will always be clear from the context. \end{remark}

 As in \cite{BuescuPolar, BuescuSpecial}, to define polar functions on vertical strips we use the following characterization due to Widder \cite{Widder2}, which was originally formulated for squares in the complex plane, but can be easily extended to vertical strips. \begin{definition} (Co-positive, co-negative definite functions) A holomorphic function \(F\) on a vertical strip \(\Omega_{a,b}\) is said to be \emph{co-positive definite} (respectively \emph{co-negative definite}) if it admits an absolutely convergent Laplace representation